SlenderShield/JetBrains_Project/Python_Projects/README.md

-# These file is full of python projects.
+# Description
-:snake:
+<h2> This is full of python projects :snake: